TrueMaverick/Data_Engineer_IBM/README.md

 # Data_Engineer_IBM
 This repo holds all projects done during the IBM Data Engineering Professional Certificate Course

-Toll Plaza ETL Project Description:
+## Project 1: Toll Plaza ETL

+Project Description

-Role situation:A data engineer at a data analytics consulting company has been assigned to a project that aims to de-congest the national highways by analyzing the road traffic data from different toll plazas.
+Role/situation: A data engineer at a data analytics consulting company has been assigned to a project that aims to de-congest the national highways by analyzing the road traffic data from different toll plazas.
 Each highway is operated by a different toll operator with different IT setup that use different file formats.